Battle of Ushant (1782): Aftermath

-HMS Prudente, under the command of FitzGerald who was sailing back towards Spithead with his prizes, came upon a cutter off Cape Clear.
+Prudente was sailing back towards Spithead with his prizes when she encountered a cutter off Cape Clear Island.
 FitzGerald ordered Prudente to give chase, which lasted for 36 hours until Prudente came into firing range with the fleeing French ship, after which the vessel struck her colours and FitzGerald took possession of her.
-She was called Marquis de Castries and was a French privateer outfitted to mount twenty guns but mounted only eighteen.
+She was the French privateer Marquis de Castries and was pierced for 20 guns but mounted only 18.
 Barrington ordered his fleet, along with the captured prizes, to return to Spithead on 26 April, with not a single prize foundering during the return trip thanks to the tight attention paid to them by the British.
-After the Admiralty heard of this success, Jervis was invested as a Knight of the Bath on 19 May 1782 for his actions during the engagement.
-Jervis continued his service in the war, serving under Earl Howe at the Battle of Cape Spartel during the relief of the Franco-Spanish investment of Gibraltar.
+After the British Admiralty heard of this success, Jervis was invested as a Knight of the Bath on 19 May 1782 for his actions during the engagement.
+Jervis continued his service in the war, serving under Richard Howe at the Battle of Cape Spartel during the relief of the Franco-Spanish investment of Gibraltar.
 He would go on to achieve his greatest success at the Battle of Cape St. Vincent, seventeen years later.